YASHGUPTA2611/Classification-Models/README.md

 ' breast_cancer.csv' is ther dataset file.

-' Breast cancer ml ' is the jupyter notebook, I first recommend to install sweetviz library for better and good prediction.
+' Breast cancer ml ' is the jupyter notebook, I first recommend to install sweetviz library for better and good graphs.

 2. Credit Card fraud :-

 This is a classification model which helps us to predict that a transaction is fraudulent or genuine.

-I have attached a html file('credit_card_feature_analysis.html'), which give us all the visualization for our dataset.
+Install sweetviz library for the visualization.

 You can find the dataset on Kaggle :  https://www.kaggle.com/mlg-ulb/creditcardfraud